Most fintech and insurtech innovations seem to be solutions looking for a problem. At Futureproof, we identify real life problems needing a solution.

-The Equity Preservation Mortgage™ now changes everything for Lenders.
-Our new mortgages have the lowest risk weighting of all types of mortgages, delivering a more profitable return on bank assets and a more efficient use of their Tier One capital.
+The Equity Preservation Mortgage™ will change everything for Lenders.
+Our new mortgages will have the lowest risk weighting of all types of mortgages, delivering a more profitable return on bank assets and a more efficient use of their Tier One capital.

 Other retirement funding products such as Deferred Annuities, Insurance Bonds,, Private Pension and Guaranteed Income products are simply not selling.